top of page

 WP1 investigates real-world white-collar work practices of people with disabilities across multiple European countries, drawing on ongoing ethnographic fieldwork conducted by researchers from the University of Copenhagen and Tampere University.
 The deliverable details the types of data collected, the accessibility-focused research design, and the analytical categories used to organise the corpus, with the overarching aim of understanding workplace practices, technological mediation, and structural barriers affecting participation, self-determination, and well-being.

-Deliverable D3.1: Report on existing research and revision of key concepts
+Deliverable D3.1: Report on existing research & revision of key concepts

 D3.1: Report on existing research and revision of key concepts